nkped/lavacola/README.md

 ## How to publish Create-React-App on Github Pages ##

 **There are two ways of deploying to GHPages.
-First option requires install of gh-pages and deployment fra designated gh-branch, while the second option only requires a folder on main branch named "docs" as publishing source.**
+First option requires install of gh-pages (dependency) and deployment from designated gh-branch.
+The second option only requires a folder on main branch named "docs" as publishing source.**

 **Let's go with option 2..**

-***Note!** *The guide below has one #issue that I will address soon.***
+***Note!** *The guide below has one #issue that I will address soon, but works with a minor work-around***

 ***#issue:** GH Pages requires you create and push docs-folder to repo to activate.
 However creating docs-folder before running build in VS Code complicates the mv-command (rename) of build into docs.
 Remember, build has to be named docs, since docs is publishing source.*